-Soft tissue sarcomas (STS) are tumors arising from the mesenchymal cells (FIGURE 1) and occur in fat, joints, muscles, blood vessels, nerves, and deep skin tissue (FIGURE 2).1According to classification by the World Health Organization (WHO), there are more than 50 histologic subtypes, and although STS are more prevalent than osteosarcomas, they account for only 1% to 2% of all malignancies.1,2It was estimated that 12,310 people would be diagnosed with STS and 4990 people would die from this cancer in 2016.3New cases of STS account for only 0.7% of all new cancer cases.
+Soft tissue sarcomas (STS) are tumors arising from the mesenchymal cells (FIGURE 1) and occur in fat, joints, muscles, blood vessels, nerves, and deep skin tissue (FIGURE 2).1According to classification by the World Health Organization (WHO), there are more than 50 histologic subtypes, and although STS are more prevalent than osteosarcomas, they account for only 1% to 2% of all malignancies.1,2In 2015, an estimated 11,930 people will be diagnosed with STS and 4870 people will die from this cancer.3New cases of STS account for only 0.7% of all new cancer cases.
 The heterogeneity and rarity of STS has made evidence-based treatment difficult.
 As the understanding of tumor biology increases, new approaches to management of STS focus on selectively treating distinct subtypes.

 In addition to genetic syndromes, high-dose radiotherapy increases the risk of secondary STS.5In a 2008 study, Penel et al evaluated 658 patients with STS to determine the frequency of etiologic factors.6Of the patients, 3.3% had radiation-induced STS.
 The time from primary cancer to secondary STS averaged 10 years.